-From Brittany on May 11th, 2011 in Air Conditioning & Heating
+From Engineering on May 11, 2011 in Air Conditioning & Heating

 Air conditioning is a godsend, and nowhere is it more important than Phoenix, Arizona.
 From June through September, average highs are 99 degrees and above.
 Allow me to repeat: 99. degrees.

 If you’re in Phoenix this coming summer, I’d like to first salute you for your bravery, and then secondly help you upgrade your HVAC system to something more affordable and energy-efficient.